Network Folders with NTFS permissions [Staging]

 NTFS Network Folders with Access Based Enumeration

-When using Network Folders with NTFS permissions, it is possible to automatically hide folders that users don't have access by enabling Access Based Enumeration (ABE) settings.
+When using Network Folders with NTFS permissions, it is possible to automatically hide folders that users don't have access to by enabling Access Based Enumeration (ABE) settings.

-To enable ABE, go to Admin Portal->Settings->Storage->Network Storage tab and enable the "Enable Access Based Enumeration for NTFS" checkbox.
-This will enable ABE globally.
+To enable ABE, in the admin portal go to Settings > Storage > Network Storage and check Enable Access Based Enumeration for NTFS.
+This enables ABE globally.

-Select "Global Policy" to use the global setting, or use the "NO" or "YES" options to disable or enable ABE only for this network share.
+In Enable ABE (NTFS) select Global Policy to use the global setting, or choose NO or YES to disable or enable ABE only for this network share.

-NTFS permission checks reads the tokenGroupsGlobalAndUniversal attribute of the SID specified in the call to determine the current user's group memberships.
+NTFS permission checks read the tokenGroupsGlobalAndUniversal attribute of the SID specified in the call to determine the current user's group memberships.
 To simplify granting accounts permission to query a user's group information, add accounts that need the ability to look up group information to the Windows Authorization Access Group.
 Please make sure to add the Windows Authorization Access Group to the FileCloud Account Group that you have created.

 Improving performance of NTFS Network Folders